The Elon Musk Impersonators of the Internet

 The schemes can cost victims significant amounts of money.
 According to a July report from Kaspersky Lab, the cybersecurity company, these lurker-scammers have conned users out of 21,000 ETH—the currency exchange symbol for Ethereum—or more than $10 million, in the last year.

 The account that tricked me this week has since been suspended, and the Blogger page removed.
 But there are many others, and when one gets kicked off, a new one spawns.
 Some remain active for hours or even days.
-In May, a fraudulent account impersonating Kevin Pham, a cryptocurrency investor remained online for three days.
+In May, a fraudulent account impersonating Kevin Pham, a cryptocurrency investor, remained online for three days.
 Wrangling these accounts is like playing a game of Whac-a-Mole, and the moles are winning.
 “I want to know who is running the Etherium scambots!
 Mad skillz,” Musk tweeted earlier this month.

 Twitter’s rules prohibit impersonating “individuals, groups, or organizations in a manner that is intended to or does mislead, confuse, or deceive others,” and the company has said it’s working on rooting out the fake accounts.
 “We’re aware of this form of manipulation and are proactively implementing a number of signals to prevent these types of accounts from engaging with others in a deceptive manner,” the company told The Verge in March.